-Sale Also Eliminates Risk, Accelerates Receipt of Funds, Ensures Financial Stability of Mid-Connecticut Project
+Sale Will Also Eliminate Risk, Accelerate Receipt of Funds, Ensure Financial Stability of Mid-Connecticut Project

-HARTFORD, Conn. - The Connecticut Resources Recovery Authority Mid-Connecticut Project will receive \$111.2 million from Deutsche Bank Securities, a leading global financial company, for its bankruptcy claim against Enron Corp. sold at auction earlier this month, the agency announced today.
+HARTFORD, Conn. - The Connecticut Resources Recovery Authority Mid-Connecticut Project will receive a premium for its bankruptcy claim against Enron Corp. under terms of a sale of the claim approved by the CRRA Board of Directors today.
+Under a plan approved in July by a bankruptcy court in Houston, the Mid-Connecticut Project was to receive cash and stock totaling about \$82.7 million, about 37 percent of the \$221 million lost when Enron declared bankruptcy in 2001.

-Under Enron's bankruptcy plan, which received court approval in July, the CRRA Mid-Connecticut Project would have received cash and stock projected to total about \$82.7 million, or about 37 percent of the approximately \$220-million loss CRRA suffered when Enron declared bankruptcy in 2001.
-On Aug.
-20, CRRA's bankruptcy attorneys conducted an auction of the claim.
-The auction raised more than \$28 million above what Enron's plan projected CRRA would have been paid.
-CRRA's board of directors approved the sale agreement, which it was under no obligation to do if it was not satisfied with bids received.
+CRRA today conducted an auction of its bankruptcy claim to determine whether it would be advantageous to sell the claim to a third party now or hold it and receive payment from the Enron estate.
+CRRA was under no obligation to sell the claim if its board was not satisfied with bids received.

-Under the agreement, the purchase price and the identity of the successful bidder were not to be disclosed until today.
-The sale will be completed immediately after the bankruptcy court approves CRRA's bankruptcy settlement with Enron, which is expected before the end of 2004.
+Under the agreement with the successful bidder, the purchase price and the identity of the successful bidder can be announced on Monday, Aug.
+30. The sale will be completed immediately after the bankruptcy court approves CRRA's bankruptcy settlement with Enron, which is expected by the end of 2004.

-"CRRA is here to stay," said Chairman Michael A. Pace.
-"Ever since we were brought together in 2002, our new board has been focused on one thing - results.
-The result of our work is that the Mid-Connecticut Project is financially stable and we can focus more of our energies on CRRA's mission of developing and implementing environmentally sound solutions and best practices for managing the state's trash and recycling."
+"Today is a landmark date in the history of the new CRRA," said Chairman Michael A. Pace.
+"This sale will assure the financial stability of the Mid-Connecticut Project and will enable us to focus more of our energies on CRRA's mission of developing and implementing environmentally sound solutions and best practices for managing the state's trash and recycling."